lichkitsch/campaigns/resources/damageTypes.md

 - **Bleeding**
     - The victim has suffered a laceration that is causing them to lose blood.
 They take passive damage each turn while bleeding.
 - **Pinned**
-    - The victim is pierced in such a way that the implement has trapped them to either the ground, a wall, or some other object.
-The victim must succeed on a `STR > 10` roll to pull themselves free.
+    - The victim is pierced in such a way that the implement has trapped them to some other object and the victim must succeed on a `STR > 10` roll to pull themselves free.
 - **Burned**
     - The victim suffers painful burns on the area of contact.
 If the burned area is struck again, the victim takes double damage.
 - **Frozen**